jetbrains-academy/kotlin-onboarding-introduction/Introduction/Chat/CreateTheApp/task.md

 ### Hints

 <div class="hint" title="The built-in print function">
-Kotlin has another similar to the 'println' function  - [`print`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/print.html#print).
+Besides `println`, Kotlin has another similar function – [`print`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/print.html#print).
-The only difference from `println` is that it does not wrap text to a new line.
+Its only difference from `println` is that it does not wrap text to a new line.
 Thus, if we replace the `println` function from the previous example with the `print` function, we get the following result: